Even if we succeeded in protecting the animals from us, we would have achieved nothing.

 Animal protection is also human protection

-All rescued animals living on the Aiderbichl farms and estates have the right to stay at Gut Aiderbichl until the natural end of their lives and experience the best animal and species-appropriate husbandry.
+All rescued animals living on the Aiderbichl farms and estates have the right to stay at Gut Aiderbichl until the natural end of their lives and to experience the best animal and species-appropriate husbandry.
 The stables are planned and built according to the needs of our animals.
 Perception, sufficient space, balanced feed, sun, light, the best medical care, exercise, love, affection and much more are important to us.

-Gut Aiderbichl has already helped many animals in greatest need and has a large team of trained animal caretakers, equine and agricultural staff and specialists.
+Gut Aiderbichl has already helped many animals in great need and has a large team of trained animal caretakers, equine and agricultural staff and specialists.
 The corresponding logistics are also available.
 We are on duty for our animals around the clock, 365 days a year.

 Our visions include the permanent preservation of what has been created so far, but also the establishment of new capacities for animals in need.
 This also includes a competence centre where veterinarians, scientists, animal owners and interested parties can learn more.
 Such a place was created with the Gut Aiderbichl Academy.
 There, the knowledge that Gut Aiderbichl has acquired over the last 20 years is passed on to people.